mesosphere/spark-build/docs/fault-tolerance.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Fault Tolerance
+title: Fault Tolerance
-menu_order: 100
+menuWeight: 100
-feature_maturity: ""
-enterprise: 'no'
+featureMaturity:

 ---

 Failures such as host, network, JVM, or application failures can affect the behavior of three types of Spark components: